p0ss/Sublime-Squirrel/README.md

 ## Installation

-Download the source code as a ZIP.
-Then, change the extension of the zip file to .sublime-package (instead of Sublime-Squirrel-main.zip it should now be Sublime-Squirrel-main.sublime-package).
+Download the source code as a ZIP, then extract the zip and rename the folder to Squirrel\

-Open up your Sublime Text packages directory (%appdata%/Sublime Text/Installed Packages).

-Copy the file with the new extension to that directory.
+Then copy that Squirrel folder to %appdata%/Sublime Text/Packages